-Answer: There is no hard and fast rule for this, but as a thumb rule, they say 10% of the total project duration is allowed.
-For example, if the total duration is 300 days, then 30 days float is OK to go.
-If it is higher, then you need to adjust your P6 logic to decrease it to the optimum required level.
-By the way, it depends on the project of the project.
+Answer: There is no hard and fast rule for this but as a thumb rule they say 10% of the total project duration is allowed.
+For example, if the total duration is 300 days then 30 days float is OK to go.
+If it is higher then you need to adjust your P6 logic to decrease it to the optimum required level.
+By the way, it depends on project to project.